permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

 ---

 `PermGuard` offers a robust Command-line Interface (CLI) designed for the administration.
-The CLI allows to manage accounts, identities, tenants, repositories, schemas, domains, resources, and policies.
+The CLI allows to Manage remote server Accounts, identities, tenants, repositories, schemas, domains, resources, and policies.

 To view a list of commands available in the current PermGuard version, users can run the `permguard` command without any additional arguments.